ripeda/VPP-Detection/README.md

 # VPP-Detection
 Utility for detecting whether an application was distributed as VPP, user downloaded from the App Store or neither.
+Based on Apple's App Store verification system: [Validating receipts with the App Store](https://developer.apple.com/documentation/appstorereceipts/validating_receipts_with_the_app_store?language=objc)

 * Offered either in Objective-C CLI application or ZSH script depending on your needs.
   * If unsure, Objective-C CLI application is recommended.